 CLOSE SEARCH

 In reality, the differences between long-term separation and divorce are more nuanced than many people realise.
-Contrary to common belief, divorce doesn't always create the "clean break" that many expect.
-Many divorces involve ongoing financial connections through spousal maintenance, children's arrangements, and pension sharing.
+Contrary to common belief, divorce with a full "clean break" isn't that common and many divorces require ongoing financial connections through spousal maintenance, children's arrangements, and pension sharing.

 Similarly, separation doesn't mean financial matters remain unaddressed.
 Couples can negotiate comprehensive separation agreements that include financial divisions, property transfers, and maintenance arrangements.
 These agreements can provide considerable financial certainty, though they lack some of the court enforcement mechanisms available through divorce.